lopezpdvn/lopezpdvn.github.io/pages/tech-notes/zoho.md

 Login to Zoho.

-Click on the *Zoho Apps* icon at the top left, and click on *Email* in section *Email & collaboration*.
+Click on the _Mail_.

-In the new page displayed, click on *Access Zoho Mail* at the top right.
+Left click on profile picture at the top right, to display the user right pane.

-In the *Zoho Mail* app, hover on *Control Panel* at the top of the screen, and click on *Mail & Docs*.
+This pane shows a summary of your storage usage.

-In the new page displayed, click on *Mail Storage* in the left pane.
+Another place to look it is _Control Panel_ > _Mail Storage_.

 <br/>